martijn/xsv/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/xsv.
+Bug reports and pull requests are welcome on GitHub at https://github.com/martijn/xsv.
+Please provide an .xlsx file with a minimum breaking example that is acceptable for inclusion in the source code repository.

 ## License